 iv) Whether the definition applies to direct operations, or supply chain, or both:

-At the moment, this definition is applied to direct operations.
-We perform analysis on all production sites using Aqueduct once every year.
+This definition is applied to direct operations.
+We conduct an annual risk analysis for the entire group to identify risks.
+And, we perform analysis for all production sites using WRI Aqueduct once every year.